 These would make great gifts or tall candle holders for wedding centerpieces as well.
 You can add sand or stones inside to elevate the decor as well.
+Here is a great list of lantern filler ideas.
 I hope you enjoyed these DIY candle holders.

 Make Sure To Check Out Some Other DIY Home Decor Projects:

 - Unique Spring Vase